Are-s-h/GovCracker/Readme.md

 cryptocurrencies.<br><br>

 ## Installation ##
-GovCracker, GovTools and GovCrypto are developed for Windows 10 (64 Bit).Download the latest release (include GovCracker, GovTools, GovCrypto and all Packages / 400MB) under [https://govcracker.com] and unpack (7z) it in the desired location. <br><br>
+GovCracker, GovTools and GovCrypto are developed for Windows 10 (64 Bit).
+Download the latest release (include GovCracker, GovTools, GovCrypto and all Packages / 400MB) under [https://govcracker.com] and unpack (7z) it in the desired location. <br><br>
 GovCracker was created exclusively for law enforcement agencies to decrypt